 Tooth decay… Did you know that for over a century dentists removed both healthy and diseased portions of tooth structure when treating patients as a preventative measure to avoid future decay?
 However, in the 1970s, new treatment options emerged, in the dental field known as “Minimally Invasive Dentistry” (MID) attempts to preserve as much of the healthy structure as possible.

-Before MID, dentists offered treatment protocol developed in the 19th Century where dentists remove healthy structure considered vulnerable to decay.
+Before MID, dentists offered treatment protocols developed in the 19th Century where dentists remove healthy structures considered vulnerable to decay.
 This practice resulted in reducing the tooth’s volume and by today’s standards, created larger than necessary fillings.

 It was believed that by removing this additional tooth structure it would make it easier to clean bacterial plaque, the source of decay.
 However, research eventually showed this type of treatment couldn’t guarantee the tooth wouldn’t continue to decay.

 Over the years, we’ve learned a lot more about tooth decay and have developed new ways to detect decay at earlier stages as x-ray technology improved.
 X-ray imaging, for example, has transitioned largely from film to a digital format today, just like photography, providing more detailed images at greater magnification.
 This, along with laser fluorescence and infrared cameras, has made it easier to detect the first tiny stages of decay which allows for the removal of minuscule amounts to prevent the spread of decay in the early stages.

 Tooth decay can also be limited today by boosting enamel strength with fluoride applications, and sealants or reducing decay-causing bacteria with anti-bacterial rinses.
 We’ve also seen advancement in techniques like dental air abrasion that removes decayed tooth material while leaving a more healthy structure intact without using a traditional dental drill.